Alescontrela/Numpy-CNN/README.md

 # Numpy-CNN
 A numpy-only implementation of a Convolutional Neural Network, from the ground up.

-*Written by Alejandro Escontrela*
+*Written by Alejandro Escontrela for [this article](https://towardsdatascience.com/convolutional-neural-networks-from-the-ground-up-c67bb41454e1) on CNNs.*

 ## Purpose

 To gain a quality understanding of convolutional neural networks and what makes them peform so well, I constructed one from scratch with NumPy.
-This CNN is in no way intended to replace popular DL frameworks such as Tensorflow or Torch, it is instead meant to serve as an instructional tool.
+This CNN is in no way intended to replace popular DL frameworks such as Tensorflow or Torch, *it is instead meant to serve as an instructional tool.*

 ## Training the network